 Professional tennis player Petra Kvitova is the second Czech national to make it on the list this year.
 With 26 career single titles since she started her professional career in 2006, including two Grand Slams (Wimbledon in 2011 and 2014) and a bronze medal at the 2016 Rio Olympics, Petra Kvitova is the highest-ranked Czech player at only 28 years old and also won the WTA Elite Trophy in 2016.
 Earlier this year, she reached the Australian Open final but was beaten by Japanese player Naomi Osaka, n°1 in the WTA singles rankings.

 Currently ranked world n°4 by the Women’s Tennis Association (WTA), right before fellow Czech compatriot Karolina Pliskova at the 5th place, Kvitova, who originally comes from the town of Bilovec in the Moravian-Silesian region, is the highest-ranked left handed player in the world.

-You can also check out the other nominees from Central Europe in this year’s “30 under 30: a Hungarian video game designer, a Slovak professional gamer and 6 Poles, including entrepreneurs, a medical researcher and an actor.
+Outside of the Czech Republic, you can also check out the other nominees from Central Europe in this year’s “30 under 30” according to Forbes: a Hungarian video game designer, a Slovak professional gamer and 6 Poles, including entrepreneurs, a medical researcher and an actor.